-Rahul Sagar is Global Network Associate Professor of Political Science at NYU Abu Dhabi and Washington Square Fellow at NYU New York.
+Rahul Sagar is Global Network Associate Professor of Political Science at NYU Abu Dhabi.
 He was previously Associate Professor of Political Science at Yale NUS and Assistant Professor of Politics at Princeton University.

 Sagar's primary research interests are in political theory, political ethics, and public policy.
 He has written on a range of topics including executive power, moderation, and political realism.
 He is also deeply interested in the politics and society of India, especially Indian political thought.